tcollinsworth/kafka-publisher/README.md

 Intentionally best-effort publishing.
 Possible to lose or duplicate a message on crash or error.
-If kafka errors or unavailable, write messages to filesystem until kafka recovers or errors resolved.
+If kafka errors or is unavailable, writes messages to the filesystem until kafka available again.

 Queues messages in memory.
 Worker attempts to publish to kafka topic with fixed retries.
-When kafka publish retries exhausted, switch to writing messages to filesystem.
+When kafka publish retries exhausted, switch to writing messages to filesystem until kafka available again.
+Tries to write to filesystem with limited retries before logging error and discarding.
-Continues to retry kafka in background.
+Periodically retries publishing to kafka in background.
-When kafka recovers switches to writing to kakfa.
+When successful, immediately switches back to publishing to kakfa.

 Future
-When kafka recovers, start background job to load messages from filesystem to kafka.
+When kafka recovers, start background job to load messages from filesystem into kafka.
-Messages written to filesystem will be likely be published to kafka out-of-order with respect to current messages.
+Messages written to filesystem will be published to kafka out-of-order with respect to current messages being published.

 Log and discard message if

   * bad key - (null, undefined, Boolean, Symbol) must be (string, number, object)
-  * key too large
   * bad value - not JSON object
-  * value too large
+  * message too large

 ## Requirements